This article applies to US customers only.

 - Connect any additional exchanges or wallets necessary to have a complete transaction history through 2024.

-- Ensure there are no Needs review transactions remaining.
+- Ensure there are no Review suggested transactions remaining.
 Once you've made the allocation, you cannot go back to fix any issues.

 - Review your 2024 tax reports for gaps in your data.
 You may need to renew your subscription plan to access your tax reports for 2024.